AugustoBSimionato/TheNewsTerms/README.md

 # TheNewsTerms

 ## About this project
-> Project created to complement the original project called thenews-app
+> Project created to complement the original repository called TheNews

 > Link to the site that contains the fictional "terms of service" of TheNews app 👇